AmazingAng/WTF-Solidity/Languages/en/19_Fallback_en/readme.md

     }
 ```

-## Deffirence between receive and fallback
+## Difference between receive and fallback
 Both `receive` and `fallback` can receive `ETH`, they are triggered in such orders:
 ```
 Execute fallback() or receive()?